vergissberlin/example-opentelemetry/README.md

-# OpenTelemetry examples
+# OpenTelementry examples

-With these examples you can learn how to use OpenTelemetry in your applications.
+With this examples you can learn how to use OpenTelemetry in your applications.
 We have added examples for different languages and exporters.
 Only checked features are implemented.

 ## Features

+> An easy way ro get all open port is also to run `make ps` in the root of the repository.

 ### Emitters (SDKs)